mit-han-lab/efficientvit/README.md

 ```

 ### Download Pretrained Models
-Latency/Throughput is measured on NVIDIA Jetson Nano, NVIDIA Jetson AGX Orin, and Nvidia A100 GPU with TensorRT, fp16.
+Latency/Throughput is measured on NVIDIA Jetson Nano, NVIDIA Jetson AGX Orin, and NVIDIA A100 GPU with TensorRT, fp16.
 Data transfer time is included.

 #### ImageNet
 All EfficientViT classification models are trained on ImageNet-1K with random initialization (300 epochs + 20 warmup epochs) using supervised learning.